Alternate Spellings of Surname: Rinek, Rinick, Rinnick

 1865 — 1866

 Assigned in February to the Provisional Division of the 2nd Brigade of the Army of the Shenandoah, the men of the 47th moved, via Winchester and Kernstown, back to Washington, D.C.
-On 19 April 1864, the 47th Pennsylvania Volunteers were once again responsible for helping to defend the nation’s capital – this time following the assassination of President Abraham Lincoln.
-Encamped near Fort Stevens, they received new uniforms and were resupplied.
+On 19 April 1864, the 47th Pennsylvania Volunteers were once again responsible for helping to defend the nation’s capital — this time following the assassination of President Abraham Lincoln.
+Encamped near Fort Stevens, they were issued new uniforms and resupplied with ammunition.

-Matthew Brady’s photograph of spectators massing for the Grand Review of the Armies, 23-24 May 1865, at the side of the crepe-draped U.S. Capitol, flag at half mast following the assassination of President Abraham Lincoln.
-(Library of Congress: Public domain.)
+Spectators gather for the Grand Review of the Armies, 23-24 May 1865, beside the crepe-draped U.S. Capitol, flag at half-staff following the assassination of President Abraham Lincoln (Matthew Brady, U.S. Library of Congress, public domain).

-Letters home and later newspaper interviews with survivors of the 47th Pennsylvania indicate that at least one 47th Pennsylvania Volunteer was given the high honor of guarding President Lincoln’s funeral train while others may have guarded the Lincoln assassination conspirators during their imprisonment and trial.
-As part of Dwight’s Division of the 2nd Brigade of the Department of Washington’s 22nd Corps, the 47th Pennsylvania also participated in the Union’s Grand Review on 23-24 May.
-Captain Levi Stuber of Company I also advanced to the rank of Major with the regiment’s central staff during this time.
+Attached to Dwight’s Division of the 2nd Brigade of the U.S. Department of Washington’s 22nd Corps, the 47th Pennsylvania also participated in the Union’s Grand Review on 23 May.
+Captain Levi Stuber of Company I also advanced to the rank of major with the regiment’s central staff during this time.

-Finally, on 1 June 1865, Private Henry Rinek was Honorably Discharged from military service by General Order No. 53, issued by Headquarters of the U.S. Army’s Middle Military Division.
+Finally, on 1 June 1865, Private Henry Rinek was honorably discharged from military service by General Orders, No. 53, issued by Headquarters of the U.S. Army’s Middle Military Division.

 After the War